TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-options/Index.rst

    Description
          If set, the user cannot create or edit bookmarks.

-         **Note** : In TYPO3 4.3 and older depends on .shortcutFrame being set.
+         **Note:** In TYPO3 4.3 and older depends on .shortcutFrame being set.

          Note: This option is deprecated since TYPO3 4.5.